 6) Childcare/College Savings

 Boost your savings for your kids.
 Daycare is expensive.
-College is as well, but tuition costs vary dramatically, so develop a specific savings goal, plan it out and execute.
+College is as well, but tuition costs vary dramatically, so develop a specific savings goal, plan it out, and execute.
 Utilize tax-advantaged vehicles to help along the way.
-I recommend a 529 College Savings Plan largely because anyone can participate and the earnings grow tax-free if the funds are eventually used for qualified education expenses.
+I recommend a 529 College Savings Plan mainly because anyone can participate and the earnings grow tax-free if the funds are eventually used for qualified education expenses.

 7) Good Debt